ibm-cloud-docs/Db2onCloud/password_policies.md

 ### Password Failure Interval

 Defines the time window (in minutes) for tracking failed login attempts.
 If the user's last failed attempt falls outside this interval, the failure count is reset.
+The failure count does not reset if the user is locked out and requires admin intervention to unlock the user.

 ### Password History